AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ## Main screen

-There are two bars on the main screen, reflecting the app status (Connected/Disconnected) and the selected Exclusions mode ([General/Selective](#lists-of-exclusions)).
-On the same screen, there are also a *Connect/Disconnect* button and a list of available servers.
+The main screen reflects the VPN status (Connected/Disconnected).
+There are also the *Connect/Disconnect* button and a list of available servers.

 Each server has its location and its ping rate, describing the response time of the server.
 The lower this rate, the faster the connection.
-The fastest servers always appear at the top of the list, which consists of more than 50 locations in dozens of countries.
-You can connect to the fastest server by tapping the *Connect/Disconnect* button or by picking a location.
+The fastest servers always appear at the top of the list that consists of more than 50 locations in dozens of countries.
+You can connect to the fastest server by tapping the *Connect* button or by picking a location.

 ## Exclusions